geoffleyland/luatrace/README.md

 ## 1. What?

-luatrace adds a layer on top of Lua's debug hooks to make it easier to collect information for profiling and coverage analysis.
+luatrace is a Lua module that collects information about what your code is doing and how long it takes, and can analyse that information to generate profile and coverage reports.

-It collects a trace of every line executed, and can then analyse the trace to provide time profile and coverage reports.
+luatrace adds a layer on top of Lua's debug hooks to make it easier to collect information for profiling and coverage analysis. luatrace traces of every line executed, not just calls.

 luatrace can trace through coroutine resumes and yields, and through xpcalls, pcalls and errors.
 On some platforms (OS X only) it uses high resolution timers to collect times in the order of nanoseconds.

-To use it run you code with `lua -luatrace <your lua file>` and then analyse it with `luatrace.profile`.
+To use it, install luatrace with `sudo make install`, run your code with `lua -luatrace <your lua file>` and then analyse it with `luatrace.profile`.
 The profiler will display a list of the top 20 functions by time, and write a copy of all the source traced annotated with times for each line.

-Alteratively, you can `local luatrace = require("luatrace")` and surround the code you wish to trace with `luatrace.tron()` and `luatrace.troff()`.
+Alternatively, you can `local luatrace = require("luatrace")` and surround the code you wish to trace with `luatrace.tron()` and `luatrace.troff()`.

 If you wish to use the profiler directly rather than on a trace file you can use